Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Convergence Analysis of Smoothed GDA

 \section{Convergence Analysis of Smoothed GDA}

-In this section, we refine the iteration–complexity result of \citet{zhang2020single} by making explicit its dependence on the smoothness constant $\ell$ and the diameter $D_\cY$.
-Our analysis sharpens their bound for reaching an $\epsilon$-GS, revealing how these structural problem parameters dictate the convergence rate.
-Moreover, unlike \citet{zhang2020single}, which only establishes guarantees for $\epsilon$-GS, we further characterize how to attain an $\epsilon$-OS solution.
-The mechanism for achieving $\epsilon$-OS differs from the argument in \citet{li2025nonsmooth}.
+In this section, we refine the iteration–complexity result of \citep{zhang2020single} by making explicit its dependence on the smoothness constant $\ell$ and the diameter $D_\cY$, which reveals how these structural problem parameters dictate the convergence rate.
+Moreover, unlike \citep{zhang2020single}, which only establishes guarantees for $\epsilon$-GS, we further characterize how to attain an $\epsilon$-OS solution.
+The mechanism for achieving $\epsilon$-OS differs from the argument in \citep{li2025nonsmooth}.

-Following our unified analysis framework, we simply adopt the same Lyapunov function as in \cref{Lya-fcn} under the restriction $r_{\y}=0$, i.e., $\widetilde{f}=f$.
-To proceed, we recall several parameter definitions originally introduced in \citet{zhang2020single}, which will repeatedly appear in our convergence analysis.
+Following our unified analysis framework, we adopt the same Lyapunov function as in \cref{Lya-fcn} under the restriction $r_{\y}^t=0$, i.e., $f_t=f$.
+To proceed, we recall several parameter definitions originally introduced in \citep{zhang2020single}, which will repeatedly appear in our convergence analysis.

 \begin{definition}[Parameters conditions for Smoothed GDA] Under \cref{con-psgda}, we set the parameters as follows: